 A target is reported as pass if the actual result matches the expected result (as defined for that control); a target is reported as fail if the actual result does not match the expected result.
 If the actual results for each target match the expected result for each target (all targets reported as pass), the overall result for the external control is reported as pass in the summary section.
-If the actual result for any target does not match the expected result, the overall result for the external control is reported result for the external control is reported result, the overall result for the external control is reported as fail in the summary section.
+If the actual result for any target does not match the expected result, the overall result for the external control is reported as fail in the summary section.